-Requirements: You need a recent C++ compiler (gcc version 4.4+, Intel version 11.0+ and compatible - please avoid 13.x with -std=c++11), a compliant MPI implementation, and C++11 Standard library (libstdc++ that comes with g++ has them).
-If not, you can use the boost library and pass the -DCOMBBLAS_BOOST option to the compiler (cmake will automatically do it for you); it will work if you just add boost's path to $INCADD in the makefile.
+Requirements: You need a recent C++ compiler (gcc version 4.8+, Intel version 15.0+ and compatible), a compliant MPI implementation, and C++11 Standard library (libstdc++ that comes with g++ has them).
 The recommended tarball uses the CMake build system, but only to build the documentation and unit-tests, and to automate installation.
 The chances are that you're not going to use any of our sample applications "as-is", so you can just modify them or imitate their structure to write your own application by just using the header files.
 There are very few binary libraries to link to, and no configured header files.
 Like many high-performance C++ libraries, the Combinatorial BLAS is mostly templated.
-CombBLAS works successfully with GNU, Intel, and PGI compilers, using OpenMPI, MVAPICH, Cray's MPI (based on MPICH) and Intel MPI libraries.

 Documentation: This is a reference implementation of the Combinatorial BLAS Library in C++/MPI.
 It is purposefully designed for distributed memory platforms though it also runs in uniprocessor and shared-memory (such as multicores) platforms.
 It contains efficient implementations of novel data structures/algorithms as well as reimplementations of some previously known data structures/algorithms for convenience.
 More details can be found in the accompanying paper .
 One of the distinguishing features of the Combinatorial BLAS is its decoupling of parallel logic from the sequential parts of the computation, making it possible to implement new formats and plug them in without changing the rest of the library.